I turn forty in exactly one week. How do I feel about it?

 If you happen to cross my path in the next seven days, take heed:

 The right way to wish me a happy birthday this year: Nice cards that don't mention being over-the-hill or premature references to menopause.
 (And, I won't complain if there's cash stuffed inside of them.)
 Hugs.
 Kisses.
-Gentle pats on the bottom.
+Gentle pats on the behind.
 Balloons in any other color than black (see above) or pink (because I hate pink.
 In fact, I don't really want any balloons.
 I was just trying to leave the balloon option out there.
 In reality, what do you do with them once the day's over?
 Sit there and watch them deflate over the next week, as they slowly become the literal shape and texture of my 40-year old ass.
 Yeah.
 Definitely, no balloons!)
 Or, just a simple "Happy Birthday" with a smile will do.
 I will also understand a hurried mumble while averting the eyes after putting you through this post.

 Or, you can just read the old blog post.
 It handled 37 alot better than I'm handling 40.
 And, then bring on the kittens!